Did you know that an au pair on a J-1 visa could be your family’s missing piece?

 Beyond that, the application and matching process for au pairs is very similar to what host families complete.

-The steps to apply include:
+The steps to apply to become an au pair include:

 But wait—what is an au pair visa?